top of page

 Not every new scheme deserves the same level of confidence.
 In a market where presentation can be polished, underlying execution becomes the real differentiator.

 The first point is location quality.
 Prime does not simply mean close to the sea.
 It means access to infrastructure, demand resilience, surrounding neighbourhood strength and a setting that will remain desirable as the area evolves.
-In Larnaca, for example, proximity to the city centre, the beachfront, the airport and established residential districts can materially influence both liquidity and rental performance.
+In Larnaca, apartment prices average €2,100 to €2,400 per square metre, still 30% to 40% below Limassol, yet the RICS Cyprus Property Index confirmed Larnaca as the district with the strongest overall price increases in both Q1 and Q2 of 2025.
+Neighbourhoods such as Mackenzie and Drosia are projected to see price growth of 5% to 8% in 2026, roughly double the national average.

 The second is design discipline.
 Premium developments should not rely on surface-level luxury.
 The strongest projects show a coherent approach from site planning to internal layout.
 Natural light, usable terraces, storage, parking and efficient circulation all affect daily livability.
 They also affect tenant demand.
 A flat that photographs well but lives awkwardly is weaker as an asset than one designed with consistent practical intelligence.